 The ORI Handbook for Institutional Research Integrity Officers (PDF) is designed as a reference work for institutional officials who have responsibilities related to the handling of allegations of scientific misconduct involving biomedical or behavioral research or research training supported by the PHS including Research Integrity Officers, institutional administrators, inquiry/investigation committee members, and general counsel.
-The PHS regulation (42 C.F.R.
-93) defines research misconduct as
+According to the PHS regulation (42 C.F.R.
+93 § 103):

 Research misconduct means fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.

 (a) Fabrication is making up data or results and recording or reporting them.